 This input provides the timing signal for the four timers.
-A crystal can be connected between the timer clock inputs, XTAL1 and XTAL2, or XTAL2 can be driven with a CMOS-level clock while XTAL1 is grounded.
+A crystal can be connected between the timer clock inputs, XTAL1 and XTAL2, or XTAL1 can be driven with a TTL-level clock while XTAL2 is not connected.
 The following crystal parameters are suggested:

-- a) Parallel resonance, fundamental mode AT-cut - Frequency tolerance measured with 18 picofarads load (0.1% accuracy) - drive level 10 microwatts - c) Shunt capacitance equals 7 picofarads maximumd) Series resistance :
+- a) Parallel resonance, fundamental mode AT-cut, HC6 or HC33 holder - b) Frequency tolerance measured with 18 picofarads load (0.1% accuracy) drive level 10 microwatts - c) Shunt capacitance equals 7 picofarads maximum d) Series resistance: